dojo/docs/dojox/app.rst

 Introduction
 ============

-``dojox/app`` is an application framework designed to allow simple configuration of potentially nested views and to facilitate the transitioning between these views based on a configuration file.
+``dojox/app`` is an application framework designed to simply configure through a configuration file an application formed of potentially nested views and to facilitate the transitioning between those views based.
 Its main current targets are mobile (phone & tablet) devices but it is not restricted to this and can be used for desktop applications as well.
 Thanks to ``dojox/app`` the applications are easily configurable and buildable for easy and fast deployment.
-There are two core modules that will need to work together to accomplish these goals:

-* ``dojox/app`` - A library that provides high-level application controllers, defined by metadata which describes the overall structure and navigation of the application and it's views.
-* ``dojox/mvc`` – An optional library that provides the ability to have view concerns separated from model or data concerns by using simple binding between them so that they can be kept in sync.

-If ``dojox/app`` is mandatory, ``dojox/mvc`` can be used or not based on your data binding requirements.

 Creating an Application
 =======================